Homestay Tutors cooking zongzi in Shanghai!

 Share

 Congratulations on your delicious zongzi!
-Please do share your creations with us – tag @abridgeacademy on instagram for a feature or post in the Facebook group!
+Please do share your creations with us – tag @abridgeacademy on instagram for a feature!